Akakiusz/small_python_games/mastermind/README.md

 The logic is kept separate from the interface so the scoring rules can be tested without opening a window.
-Scoring duplicate colors correctly is the tricky part of Mastermind, and the tests cover it.
+Scoring duplicate colors correctly is the tricky part of Mastermind — if the code has two reds and you guess four, only two should count.
+The tests cover that case and a few others like it.

 ## Play